-Less Pollution from Tanker Emissions I In 2015, a Council study found that the low-sulfur fuel used in oil tankers has resulted in far less air pollution from crude oil tankers than just a few years before.
+Less Pollution from Tanker Emissions

+In 2015, a Council study found that the low-sulfur fuel used in oil tankers has resulted in far less air pollution from these vessels than just a few years before.

-The study evaluated the air pollution from tankers that traveled through Prince William Sound during 2014.
-The study looked at three air pollutants: nitrogen oxides, particulate matter, and sulfur oxides.
+The study evaluated the air pollution from tankers that traveled through Prince William Sound during 2014, looking at three air pollutants: nitrogen oxides, particulate matter, and sulfur oxides.
 These pollutants are produced by internal combustion engines and released in a vessel's exhaust.
 Each of the pollutants can have negative impacts on human health, contributing to heart and lung disease.
-Researchers calculated the amount of each of these pollutants that would have been released if the tankers had been using fuel with a sulfur content of 2.7, 1.0, or 0.1 percent.
-The results were then compared to determine the amount reduced.